Types of Search Boxes and Forms

 Tip 6.
 Make the Process of Filling Out the Form Smooth and Easy

-To create a pleasant experience for a user planning a trip, follow these rules for the search form’s fields:
+To create a pleasant experience for a user planning a trip, follow these rules for the search form’s fields:- Use one-line fields, autosuggestion and autofill.

 - Mark mandatory fields.